 In addition to cloud resource misconfigurations that could enable data breaches and leaks, you need to identify and control sensitive data patterns in the cloud.
 A vast amount of such data is regulated under frameworks like HIPAA, PCI DSS, GDPR, and many others.

 The Zero Trust Exchange, our cloud native security platform, provides unified data protection with cloud DLP and CASB capabilities.
-It ensures cloud apps are properly configured to stop data loss and noncompliance, backed up with advanced data classification techniques like exact data match (EDM) and indexed document matching (IDM) to identify and secure sensitive data wherever it goes.
+It ensures cloud apps are properly configured to stop data loss and noncompliance, backed up with advanced data classification techniques to identify and secure sensitive data wherever it goes.

 6. Prevent Successful Attacks